kdsanman/Data-Structure-Examples/hw2/README.md

  ### FindPalindromes.java
+ Task: Write a program that uses a stack to check for palindromes in each line of a text file.
+The main method should be in a class called FindPalindromes.java.The text file should be provided as a command line argument (remember String[] args from main).
+Your program should output the palindromes that it finds in the document.
+You must write your own MyStack class for this problem.
+It must be generic, in the sense that you should be able to use this stack with any type of object.
+Don't use the built in Stack, instead build your stack from java.util.LinkedList.
+Do not use the builtin push/pop methods from LinkedList.

  This file contains a program called FindPalindromes.
  This program takes a command line argument, specifically a text file.
 If the text file provided is not found, it will throw a FileNotFound exception